omeka/Documentation/source/Reference/libraries/Omeka/File/Ingest/Upload.rst

         This will generate an archival filename in order to prevent naming conflicts between ingested files.

-        This should be used as necessary by Omeka_File_Ingest_AbstractIngest implementations in order to determine where to transfer any given file.
+        This should be used as necessary by Omeka_File_Ingest_AbstractIngestimplementations in order to determine where to transfer any given file.

         :param string $fromFilename: The filename from which to derive the archival filename.